wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/all_in_one.rst

 .. note:: The Kibana service listens to the default port ``443``.
 The browser address will be: ``https://<kibana_ip>`` replacing ``<kibana_ip>`` by the Kibana server IP.
 The default user and password to access Kibana is ``wazuh_user``.

-It is highly recommended to change Elasticsearch’s default passwords for the users found at the ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml file``.
+It is highly recommended to change Elasticsearch’s default passwords for the users found at the ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml`` file.
 More information about this process can be found :ref:`here <change_elastic_pass>`.
 It is also recommended to customize the file ``/etc/elasticsearch/jvm.options`` in order to improve the performance of Elasticsearch.
 Learn more about this process in the :ref:`Elasticsearch tuning <elastic_tuning>` section.

 Next steps
 ----------